 Marriages: Manuela Testolini Nelson (2001-2007, divorced); Mayte Garcia (1996-2000, divorced)

-Children: One child, named "Boy Gregory" with Mayte Garcia.
-The baby died shortly after birth.
+Children: with Mayte Garcia: Amiir, who died shortly after birth.

-Five of Prince’s singles have topped the charts and 14 other songs hit the Top 10.
+Five of Prince’s singles topped the charts and 14 other songs hit the Top 10.

 Prince declared, “Albums still matter; like books and black lives, albums still matter tonight and always,” before presenting the award for Best Album during the 57th annual Grammy Awards.